 What Is an Exit Interview?

 Exit interviews are a specific type of interview that happens when you leave a job.
-Let’s take a look at the purpose of an exit interview intentions and some commonly asked questions.
+Read to learn more about what it is and some commonly asked questions.

 [Featured Image] Close up of someone's feet with sneakers walking up stairs

 About 75 percent of companies conduct exit interviews, according to Harvard Business Review [1].
-Why do so many companies go this route?
+Why do so many companies conduct them?
 There are several reasons:

-One key purpose of an exit interview is to get a first-hand account of any problem areas within the company.
-Employers want to know why you’re leaving.
-Ideally, you’ll provide some insight that could help improve the work environment and retain future employees.
+• Identify areas for improvement: One key purpose of an exit interview is to get a first-hand account of any problem areas within the company.
+Employers want insight on how to improve the work environment and retain future employees.

-Companies also conduct exit interviews to review any ongoing employee obligations.
-For instance, if you signed a non-compete clause, you might be reminded that you can’t work for a competing company based on the terms of your agreements.
-You might review additional obligations like intellectual property agreements, as well.
+• Review outgoing procedures: Companies also conduct exit interviews to review any ongoing employee obligations.
+For instance, if you signed a non-compete clause or non-disclosure agreement, you might be reminded that you can’t work for a competing company.

-In some cases, a company might use the exit interview to offer you a new position or new responsibilities under different circumstances.
+• Encourage the employee to stay: In some cases, a company might use the exit interview to offer you a new position or new responsibilities, in the form of a counteroffer.
 This doesn’t happen often, but it is a possibility.
-As an employee, you should consider this before your exit interview.
-Are you willing to stay?
-If so, under what circumstances?

 Common exit interview questions

-During an exit interview, you’ll answer a series of questions.
-The questions will revolve around your decision to leave and how the company can improve.
-Here are 12 questions you might hear during an exit interview:
+During an exit interview, HR will ask several questions on your decision to leave and how the company can improve.
+Here are questions you might hear during an exit interview:

 • Why did you start looking for a different job?